Originally written by ZRT Laboratory author. Reproduced with permission. Last reviewed: May 2026.

-Menopause is defined as the natural absence of menstrual periods for one full year in a woman over age 40.
-The average age of menopause is 51, with some time between ages 46 and 56 being the most common.
-Lab values such as a high FSH may help to confirm, but do not define, menopause.
+Menopause is defined as the natural absence of menstrual periods for twelve consecutive months in a woman over the age of 40.
+The average age of menopause is 51, with the most common range falling between 46 and 56.
+Elevated FSH (follicle-stimulating hormone) levels on a blood test may help confirm menopause but do not define it — the clinical definition remains based on the absence of periods.

-While a woman may stop ovulating and having periods before age 40, that would typically result from either surgical menopause (removal of ovaries with or without the uterus), or primary ovarian insufficiency (also called premature ovarian failure), a condition that tends to run in families and which may have contributions from autoimmunity, chemotherapy and radiation, viral infections, or genetic and chromosomal disorders.
+If periods stop before age 40, this is classified as either surgical menopause (following removal of the ovaries) or primary ovarian insufficiency (POI), also called premature ovarian failure.
+POI tends to run in families and may have contributions from autoimmune conditions, chemotherapy or radiation, viral infections, or genetic and chromosomal disorders.

 What Is Perimenopause?

-Perimenopause is the period of transition leading up to menopause.
-During this time the ovaries gradually begin to make less estrogen and progesterone.
-The average length of perimenopause is 4 years, but it may last only a few months or continue for as long as 10 years.
-Perimenopause ends once a woman has gone 12 months without a period; she is then said to be postmenopausal.
+Perimenopause is the transitional phase leading up to menopause, during which the ovaries gradually produce less oestrogen and progesterone.
+The average duration of perimenopause is four years, though it can last as little as a few months or as long as ten years.
+Perimenopause ends once a woman has gone twelve consecutive months without a period, at which point she is considered postmenopausal.

 What Are the First Signs of Menopause?

-Early signs of the transition to menopause may include irregular menstrual cycles, hot flashes, night sweats, insomnia, forgetfulness, tearfulness, anger or irritability, anxiety, acne, migraines, weight gain, vaginal dryness and changes in sexual function.
+Early signs of the transition to menopause include irregular menstrual cycles, hot flushes, night sweats, insomnia, forgetfulness, tearfulness, irritability, anxiety, acne, migraines, weight gain, vaginal dryness, and changes in sexual function.
+Not all women experience all symptoms, and their severity varies considerably between individuals.

 Does Menopause Cause Depression or Anxiety?